 - Today we are going to focus on writing the ending of the story. - Think about all the things that we have been doing this week so far.
-Composing our sentences carefully one at a time and trying to include time words. - Keep writing the rest of the story. - Don't forget the joke or the twist in the story that Sid had to go to the vet six times and that is how he was found out. - Remember to use time words and to use your phonics if you cannot spell a word.
+Composing our sentences carefully one at a time and trying to include time words. - Keep writing the rest of the story. - Don't forget the joke or the twist in the story that he ends up with something different as a friend (Betty the banana). - Remember to use time words and to use your phonics if you cannot spell a word.
 Always ask a grown up for help if you get stuck!